streamingfast/substreams/docs/developers-guide/cookbook/dynamic-data-sources.md

 ---
-description: Dynamic data sources and substreams
+description: Dynamic data sources and Substreams
 ---

-# Dynamic data sources and substreams
+# Dynamic data sources and Substreams

 Using Factory contract is a quite common pattern used by dApps when the main smart contract deploys and manages multiple identical associated contracts, i.e. one smart contract for each Uniswap or Curve swap pool.

 When developing traditional subgraphs, you could use [data source templates](https://thegraph.com/docs/en/developing/creating-a-subgraph/#data-source-templates) approach to keep track of such dynamically deployed smart contracts.

-Here's how you can achieve that with substreams.
+Here's how you can achieve that with Substreams.

-We'll be using UniswapV3 example where the Factory creates and deploys its smart contract for each pool.
+We'll be using Uniswap V3 example where the Factory creates and deploys its smart contract for each pool.

 You start with a simple map module that emits all pool creation events:
 ```yaml